Alerts¶

 {{- end }}

-The screenshot below gives an example of the application alert, as seen in AlertManager.
+The screenshot below gives an example of the application alert, as seen in Alertmanager.

 Detailed example¶

-based on a expression.
+based on an expression.

 The former is the way to create alerting rules and the latter is a way to precompute complex queries that will be stored as separate metrics: